7 Top Drag & Drop Page Builder Plugins for WordPress

 If the price point is the most important to you, another option might be better.

-Another oldie, yet goodie, MotoPress has been around since front end editing was considered all but groundbreaking in the WordPress realm.
+Another oldie, yet goodie, MotoPress Content Editor has been around since frontend editing was considered all but groundbreaking in the WordPress realm.

-While a lot has changed since then, and a lot of page builders have grown, MotoPress as grown along with the times into the full-bred page building tool it is today.
+While a lot has changed since then, and a lot of page builders have grown, MotoPress has grown along with the times into the full-fledged page building tool it is today.

 Features